 Bell’s palsy diagnosis

 If you suspect that you have Bell’s palsy, then you should visit your GP or attend A & E as soon as possible.
 It is important to seek medical advice within 72 hours of onset, as research indicates that this is the optimum period of time in which Bell’s palsy will successfully respond to treatment.
 The routine treatment for Bell’s palsy is with steroids.
-Some people also try acupuncture although this is not routinely offered via the NHS.
-Facial Palsy UK is unable to recommend acupuncturists.

 Please refer to our Bell’s palsy page for further information about the condition.